-Burn hazard from hot transmission fluid can cause serious injury.
-Do not remove the transmission drain/fill plug while the engine is running or while the transmission is hot.
+Burn hazard from hot V-Drive unit fluid can cause serious injury.
+Do not remove the V-Drive unit drain/fill plug while the engine is running or while the V-Drive unit is hot.

-Allow the transmission to cool and check with the boat level.
+Allow the V-Drive unit to cool and check with the boat level.

-- 1. Remove the drain/fill plug from the transmission. - 2.
+- 1. Remove the drain/fill plug from the V-Drive unit. - 2.
 Verify the fluid level; the fluid level should be at the bottom of the threaded hole.
 If low, add the specified fluid through the threaded hole to the proper level.

-The transmission fluid is a very high viscosity.
+The V-Drive unit fluid is a very high viscosity.
 To make adding fluid easier, remove both fill plugs.